Yom Kippur War

 He further noted that "the fate of the Egyptian Third Army was in the hands of Israel.
 Once the Third Army was encircled by Israeli troops every bit of bread to be sent to our men was paid for by meeting Israeli demands."

 on October 25, an Israeli tank battalion advanced into Adabiya shortly before a ceasefire was to come into effect.
-Adabiya was taken with support from the Israeli Navy.
+Arabiya was taken with support from the Israeli Navy.

-Some 1.500 Egyptian prisoners were taken, and about a hundred Egyptian soldiers assembled just south of Adabiya, where they held out against the Israelis.
+Some 1.500 Egyptian prisoners were taken, and about a hundred Egyptian soldiers assembled just south of Arabiya, where they held out against the Israelis.

 The Israelis also conducted their third and final incursion into Suez.
 They made some gains but failed to break into the city center.